-Pricing the services on the basis of completion of each project.
+Pricing the services based on the completion of each project.

 Value and ROI rate:

-The value rate is charged on the basis of value provided to clients instead of focusing the payment on time you spend.
+The value rate is charged based on the value provided to clients instead of focusing the payment on the time you spend.
 ROI rate is to have a share of the earnings that you create for the client

 A recent study by Consulting Success, says that nearly 31.37% of consultants use project-based rate the most whereas retainer and the daily rate has the least preference with 15.40% and 12.55% respectively.

 The Pro-tip is to have offers and additional benefits with packages to have an advantage for client attraction in the market.

 Step#8: Figuring out the registration and licensing needs.

 Many consultants provide services from their place of residence.
 Depending on your vision to run the business one can start as a single proprietor or personal brand which is the most inexpensive one to later progress into Partnerships, LLC, or Corporations.